kanidm/kanidm/book/src/integrations/oauth2.md

 members of `system_admins` or `idm_hp_oauth2_manage_priv` are able to create or manage OAuth2 client integrations.

-You can create a new client by specifying it's client name, application display name and the landing page (home page) of the client.
-The landing page is where users will be redirect to in order to begin an oauth2 flow.
+You can create a new client by specifying its client name, application display name and the landing page (home page) of the client.
+The landing page is where users will be redirected to in order to begin an OAuth2 flow from the application portal.

 ```bash
 kanidm system oauth2 create <name> <displayname> <landing page url>
 kanidm system oauth2 create nextcloud "Nextcloud Production" https://nextcloud.example.com
 ```

-You must now configure the redirect URL where the application expects oauth2 requests to be sent.
+You must now configure the redirect URL where the application expects OAuth2 requests to be sent.

 ```bash
 kanidm system oauth2 add-redirect-url <name> <redirect url>